Privacy Policy

 How Company uses information obtained via inquiries

-When a third party contacts us via our website or other means, Company may collect information voluntarily provided by that third party, including (“Inquiry Information”):
+When a third party contacts us via our website or other means, Company may collect information voluntarily provided by that third party, of which the Company is the Controller, including (“Inquiry Information”):

 • Third party’s Corporate name;